visualopsholdings/nodes/README.md

 ### Connecting and synchronizing with upstream servers.

-For now you can only make a Visual Ops (closed source) server an upstream and you can only pull down users from that server.

 All of teams, users, streams and policies should all be able to be synchronized, and Nodes (OSS) should be able to be an upstream server.